kwantam/synthres/README.md

 Another interesting question might be: what is every resistor value that can be synthesized, given a network of *n* unit resistors?

 The answer once again has to do with the integer partitions of *n*.
-If I recursively partition *n*, then combine every resistor into its constituent series/parallel network, at the end what must result is every possible network that can be made from arbitrarily complex series/parallel combinations of *n* resistors.
+If I recursively partition *n*, then collapse the resulting partition tree both in series and in parallel (generating a tree of trees, as it were), at the end what must result is every possible network that can be made from arbitrarily complex series/parallel combinations of *n* resistors.
 The `allResNets` function in `ResNetSynth.hs` does exactly this; `AllResNetsCGI.hs` implements a CGI interface to this function.
-Note that computation time grows *very* quickly with *n*, at least in my quickie implementation.
-There's plenty of room for optimization.
+Note that computation time grows *very* quickly with *n*, at least in my crappy implementation.
+There's plenty of room for optimization, if you wish to hack on it :)

 ## How to use it